maxckelly/coderAcademyWorkbook_03/README.md

   4. Portability - This is the ease in which a program can be used across computer configurations other than its original one.
 This is important because hardware changes constantly and has a much shorter life span then the code that being said its important the code can adapt for the future.

+  5. Testability - The process of testing your software must be verifiable.
+It must be easy and simple to understand and implement the tests.
+This includes automated tests suits and only pushing the code once the necessary tests have occurred.

+  6. Usability - The software must be easy and simple to use for the user.
+A user should be able to view the software and have a clear indication of what the software can do and the benefit it provides them.
+Bad usability would result in the user searching for help and understanding of how to use your platform.

 ## Q3: Outline a standard high level structure for a MERN stack application and explain the components

   - MERN stack is a combination of technologies which are then used to create web applications MERN is a Javascript stack that is designed to make the development process smoother, it includes four open-source components: MongoDB, Express, React and Node.js.